Days of Our Lives: Executive producing and head writing team

 In February 2016, several days after the show was renewed for a 52nd season, Soap Opera Digest exclusively reported that Griffith had departed the show as head writer with Higley remaining; the magazine further revealed that script writer Ryan Quan had been promoted to replace Griffith.
 On January 23, 2017, Soap Opera Digest confirmed that both Higley and Quan had been let go from their positions as co-head writers, with Higley being let go from the program altogether and Quan being installed in the newly created title of creative consultant.
 Former One Life to Live and General Hospital head writer Ron Carlivati was named as Higley's replacement, "effective immediately"; Carlivati's first episode as head writer aired on July 19, 2017.
 In addition to Carlivati's appointment, it was also announced that Sheri Anderson would return to the soap, sharing the role of creative consultant with Quan.
 In February 2019, Carlivati announced he had signed a new deal to continue as head writer; that same month, Anderson announced her departure from the writing team.
 In July 2020, it was reported that Greg Meng had been let go after more than 30 years with the soap and Corday Productions.

 On August 4, 2023, Alarr was replaced by Drucker as co-executive producer, following allegations of misconduct on the part of Alarr and internal investigations.
 On July 19, 2024, it was announced Carlivati had departed the soap as head writer, with Paula Cwikly and Jeanne Marie Ford named as his successors "effective immediately".
 Due to the soap's advanced taping schedule, Carlivati's material was seen through April 23, 2025.
 On March 28, 2025, it was announced Drucker would retire, with her last day on set being May 2; Noel Maxam was named as her successor.
+In May 2026, it was reported Quan had returned as co-head writer, alongside Ford, following Cwikly's decision to retire.
+The following month, Ken Corday announced Quan's return, along with Cwikly's decision to step down as co-head writer and remain on as a consultant.
+Quan's material with Ford is expecting to begin broadcasting in mid-2027.